tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 once encryption is enabled.
 In DTLS 1.2 only one handshake message is encrypted, namely the Finished message.
-Since the example shows how to use the CID for payloads sent from the client to the server only the record layer payload containing the Finished message (marked with *) contains a CID.
-Application data payloads sent from the client to the server all contain a CID, as shown in **.
+Since the example shows how to use the CID for payloads sent from the client to the server only the record layer payload containing the Finished messagen contains a CID.
+Application data payloads sent from the client to the server contain a CID in this example as well.

 #  Security and Privacy Considerations {#sec-cons}